 My AC4100 and AC4150PCA (pink kid’s air purifier) arrived!
 Time to give them the hands-on test.
 Both arrived well-packaged just like the other GermGuardian products I own and have come to love.

-Packaging was great and the same as my other products from the company.
+The packaging was great and the same as my other products from the company.
 GermGuardian uses recycled corrugated cardboard for the packaging inserts and it works well.

 Everything looked great and the box even had helpful information about service part numbers on the box flaps.

 Before long-term testing and after unpacking, I inspected both to check out the build quality and appearance.
 Both are well-made, look nice, and give a good impression.
 Just like their bigger sibling the AC4900CA, they’re very modern and stylish.

 I own and use several models from Guardian Technologies already, so I had the same expectations for build quality for these.
 The great news is that I wasn’t let down.

 Fit and finish are great.
 They’re well put together and I couldn’t find any visible defects, gaps, or assembly problems at all.
 Both also worked great right out of the box.